apache/calcite/site/_docs/reference.md

 One operator name may correspond to multiple SQL dialects, but with different semantics.

+BigQuery's type system uses confusingly different names for types and functions:
+* BigQuery's `DATETIME` type represents a local date time, and corresponds to Calcite's `TIMESTAMP` type;
+* BigQuery's `TIMESTAMP` type represents an instant, and corresponds to Calcite's `TIMESTAMP WITH LOCAL TIME ZONE` type;
+* The *timestampLtz* parameter, for instance in `DATE(timestampLtz)`, has Calcite type `TIMESTAMP WITH LOCAL TIME ZONE`;
+* The `TIMESTAMP(string)` function, designed to be compatible the BigQuery function, return a Calcite `TIMESTAMP WITH LOCAL TIME ZONE`;
+* Similarly, `DATETIME(string)` returns a Calcite `TIMESTAMP`.

 | C | Operator syntax                                | Description
 |:- |:-----------------------------------------------|:-----------
 | p | expr :: type                                   | Casts *expr* to *type*